demarcod1/librarianz-scripts/README.md

 </details>

 ## Move Chartz Script
-This script moves charts to/from the Current Chartz, Old Chartz, and Archive directories
+This script moves chartz to/from the Current Chartz, Old Chartz, and Archive directories

 <details>
    <summary>Show/Hide Details</summary>